 Talk to a local realtor before you do any renovations.
 He or she can help you understand what homebuyers expect in your area.
 Also, tour similar houses for sale in your neighborhood and note the condition and amenities.
 If you determine your house needs improvements before you put it on the market, focus on renovations that provide the most payback.
 In general, expensive, high-end improvements pay off the least.

 It makes sense to stay in your house and renovate if you love your neighborhood or schools.
 While it’s a good idea to keep your home’s resale value in mind no matter when you plan to sell, you can put your family’s quality of life front and center if you plan to stay for a while.

 What bothers you most about your house?
 Broken cabinets, old appliances, a dated bathroom, a funky layout?
 That’s what you should improve first.
-In 2017, the most popular remodels were:
+In 2021, home improvement spending was on the rise, with homeowners increasing their spending by 25 percent year over year.
+The most popular remodels were:

 If you’re over the age of 75 or live with an aging relative, it may be time to improve your house for ease of living.
 Forty-six percent of homeowners renovate their homes in anticipation of getting older.

 - Adding pull-out shelves to kitchen cabinets